alloy-lang/alloy/DESIGN.md

 ### Type systems

+In the C language, there is no boolean type.
+Instead, there are two constants: `TRUE = 1;` and `FALSE = 0;`.
+This pattern of `1` as true and `0` as false has become intuitive for many developers.
+Enums in C are actually just integers dressed up with a bowtie. `typedef enum {FALSE = 0, TRUE} boolean;` allows developers to specify their variable types as `boolean`.
+But what happens when you pass in value `2` into a function expecting `boolean`?

+Many Java developers will know the pain of using a `switch/case` statement with an enum.
+If your enum is defined `enum Color { RED, BLUE, GREEN; }`, why is it necessary to have a `default` block on your case statement when you define a `case` for all of the possibilities?

-Alloy should have all the tools necessary to communicate any type of data using explicit types.
-We hope to achieve this using a mixture of structural typing and nominal typing, depending on the situation.
+Alloy aims to solve some of these problems.
+Using a mixture of structural typing and nominal typing, Alloy should have all the tools necessary to communicate any type of data using explicit types.

 Strucutral typing is a classification of type system, where type compatibility and equivalence are based on the properties (structure) of the given type.
 Unlike "duck typing", which depends on the characterics of a type at runtime, structural typing is based on compile time characterics.